 Many critics of TeachHigher have described the new body as a scheme for outsourcing teaching work within academic departments.
 Warwick has been keen to counter these claims, noting that TeachHigher is owned by the University.

 This situation is not a straightforward one, and the comparison with Unitemps is important for understanding why.

-Unitemps is a wholly-owned subsidiary of the University of Warwick.
+Unitemps is run through a wholly-owned subsidiary of the University of Warwick.
 This means that it is owned by the University, but also that individuals working through Unitemps are technically working for a body distinct from the University.
 This has consequences for pay and conditions (as Unitemps employees can be treated differently to other University staff effectively doing the same work).
 It also has consequences for industrial action, which I discuss later.

 This is a very canny business move.
 Rather than use an external employment agency to hire workers on less favourable terms and conditions, Warwick has created its own.

 All existing evidence points to TeachHigher also being run through a subsidiary.